Hart Stores: Bankruptcy reorganisation

 Eight of the former Newfoundland Bargain Giant locations were converted in 2012 to Rossy stores.

 Private acquisition

 In 2015, Hart Stores were bought by Mr. Paul Nassar who became the new President of the Company.

+Since it's acquisition, Hart has purchased multiple other retailers: including Bentley (Luggage Retailer), Korvette (Discount Store), and Stokes/Think Kitchen (Kitchen and Housewares Retailer).